rogerleonardo17/VehicleShop/README.md

 # VehicleShop
 A Java console application to manage a vehicle inventory, allowing users to add, view, and remove Cars and Motorcycles with unique IDs and calculated prices.
+Built with Java and incorporates Object-Oriented Programming principles such as Encapsulation, Inheritance, and Polymorphism.

 # Features
 - Add Vehicle: Input details for Cars and Motorcycles, including attributes like seats or helmet type.